As part of our commitment to accessibility we are required to publish where we know there are issues with our website.

 Our forms are built and hosted through third party software from Granicus and are ‘skinned’ to look like our website.
 As a result, there is only a certain amount of the functionality that we have control over, the rest will be down to our software supplier to improve and fix.

-We plan to test and fix any issues with our most used online forms by June 2022.
+We plan to test and fix any issues with our most used online forms by the end of 2022.

 There are some types of content that are exempt from accessibility regulations.
 All exemptions that relate to our website are listed here: